Where are Milky Way's Hadronic PeVatrons?: Models of the Hadronic Source Population: Simplified Overview

 There are considerations that set the largest values that the parameters can take.
 Sources can have $n_{\rm src}^{\rm gas}$ larger than displayed in Fig.~\ref{fig:nt-intro}.
 However, we show below that $n_{\rm src}^{\rm gas} \gtrsim 1000$~cm$^{-3}$ is firmly ruled out by existing IceCube data, except for very short escape time ($\lesssim$0.5~kyr).
 For $\tau_{\rm src}^{\rm esc}$, an upper bound comes from a physical argument.
 Particle diffusion is slowest in the Bohm diffusion regime, where the coefficient is $c R_L/3$, which is $3\times 10^{28}$~cm$^2$~s$^{-1}$ for a 1-PeV particle in a $\mu$G field, where $R_L$ is the Larmor radius.
 If such a slow diffusion is sustained over 100-pc scale (note that this is extremely optimistic), we obtain $\tau_{\rm src}^{\rm esc} \sim 100$~kyr.
 Such a large value, although cannot be excluded from first principles, is certainly too high, though we display it in the figure to show present constraints without theoretical bias.

 There are also considerations that set the smallest values that the parameters can take.
 No immediate physical arguments prohibit sources from having small values of $n_{\rm src}^{\rm gas}$, though some matter is required to support the magnetic fields that accelerate (and confine) CRs.
 The gas densities can be much smaller than 1~cm$^{-3}$ if, for example, a SN occurs in a cavity region where material has been blown out due to stellar winds or SN explosions.
-For $\tau_{\rm src}^{\rm esc}$, the absolute minimum would be the time needed to accelerate particles to energies beyond 1 PeV, which in principle could be as small as $\sim R_L/c$, which is a few years for a $\mu$G magnetic field and is smaller for a stronger field~\cite{2002PhRvD..66b3005A}.
+For $\tau_{\rm src}^{\rm esc}$, the absolute minimum would be the time needed to accelerate particles to energies beyond 1 PeV, which in principle could be as small as $\sim R_L/c$ {in any scenario of particle acceleration~\cite{2002PhRvD..66b3005A}.
+This is only a few years for a $\mu$G magnetic field and can be even} smaller for a stronger field.
 These small values are not shown in the figure, but may be physically plausible.

 \item \emph{How should the complexity of sources be incorporated into phenomenological descriptions with $n_{\rm src}^{\rm gas}$ and $\tau_{\rm src}^{\rm esc}$?} The environments of CR sources and the production sites of gamma rays should be quite complicated.
 In the case of SNRs, gamma rays may be produced by either diffuse matter or gas clumps inside the shell or in their close vicinity, with all of these components likely being highly inhomogeneous~\cite{1994A&A...285..645A, 2000ApJ...538..203B, 2010ApJ...723L.122U, 2010ApJ...708..965Z, 2011JCAP...05..026C, 2012ApJ...744...71I, 2013APh....43...71A, 2019MNRAS.487.3199C, 1934PNAS...20..259B, 2020ApJ...904L..24S, 2021Ap&SS.366...58S, 2021ApJ...919L..16Y, 2022ApJ...925..193Y}.
 Moreover, the accelerator of particles and the emitter of gamma rays might be physically distinct.
 For example, an SNR may accelerate protons, which can interact with nearby molecular clouds (MCs), emitting gamma rays and neutrinos~\cite{1996A&A...309..917A, 2007ApJ...665L.131G, 2008A&A...481..401A, 2009MNRAS.396.1629G, 2009ApJ...707L.179F, 2011MNRAS.410.1577O, 2012ApJ...749L..35U, 2021MNRAS.503.3522M}.